score-spec/docs/content/en/docs/Reference/score-cli/_index.md

 The Platform CLI has two distinct parts.

 - **Comands**: The commands are tasks you want Score to do.
-Supply commands and subcommands to score on the command.
+Supply Score with commands and subcommands to execute specific tasks.
-- **Flags**: Also called parameters, are options that modify the result of the command by providing additional configurations.
+- **Flags**: Flags, also called parameters, are options that modify the result of the _command_ by providing additional configurations.
 Flags are specific to the command, and each command can have independent flags.

 ## Score commands

-- [`run`](): Translates the Score file to the specified platform.
+- [`run`](#platform-cli-run): Translates the Score file to the specified platform.
+  - Valid options: `score-humanitec` | `score-helm` | `score-compose`
 - [`completion`](): Generates the autocompletion script for the specified shell.

 ## Global modifiers